amnabi-h/Customer-Retail-Analysis-/README.md

 ### 2️⃣ The Intelligence — Predictive Modeling
 - Developed Python scripts using **Pandas** for quintile-based RFM scoring
 - Implemented Association Rule Mining using the **Mlxtend** library
-- Evaluated rules using **Support, Confidence, and Lift** metrics for real-world insights
+- Evaluated rules using **Support, Confidence, and Lift** metrics for real-world Market Basket Analysis

 ### 3️⃣ The Face — Executive Dashboard
 - Built an interactive **Power BI Executive Dashboard**